 Set Designer: Mohammad Aghebati & Reza Behjat (thanks to Kimie Nishikawa) Costume Designer: Elivia Bovenzi (thanks to Ava Soltani Wiltse) Light Designer: Reza Behjat Associate Light Designer: Abigail Hoke-Brady

 Video Designer: Adrian Jivicki Sound Designer: Negar Behbahani Illustrator: Armineh Moghadasi Assistant Director: Negin Keyhanfar Social Media Manager & PR: Garineh Nazarian

 DIRECTOR: Mohammad Aghebati is a graduate of Theater Directing at Tehran Art University and was a Special Research Fellow at Yale School of Drama.
 His focus on young audiences is inspired by his deep belief in the power of art as an educational tool.

 ACTOR: Luca Nodjoumi is a NYC-born German/Iranian actor and third grader who loves nothing more than to miss school for theater productions.
-He appeared in last year’s NYC preview of The Little Black Fish as well as in several school productions and in some corporate film work.
-He is the grandson of internationally recognized fine artists Nahid Hagigat and Nicky Nodjoumi and son of the Brooklyn based filmmakers Sara Nodjoumi and Till Schauder.
-Given this background few are surprised to see him hopping around NYC stages two years removed from graduating elementary school.
+He appeared in last year’s NYC preview of The Little Black Fish as well as in several school productions and some corporate film work.
+He is the grandson of internationally recognized fine artists Nahid Hagigat and Nicky Nodjoumi and the son of the Brooklyn-based filmmakers Sara Nodjoumi and Till Schauder.
+Given this background, few are surprised to see him hopping around NYC stages two years removed from graduating elementary school.